pi-bot/tiddlybotv1.1/README.md

 # tiddlybotv1.1
-understanding and open sourching the tiddlybot software
+Understanding and open sourching the tiddlybot software.
+The software from the TiddlyBot v1.1 image has been uploaded to the **pi** folder.

 ## Goal
 The goal is to port the TiddlyBot v1.1 software into this repo and to make it installable on any recent Raspian.
 The software is divided into 3 parts: